Before you have a child, chances are you didn’t talk about poo too much. At least, it’s unlikely it was dinner table conversation.

 The first poo

 Meconium is a baby’s first poo.
 It’s dark black, slightly green and sticky.
-Diane Zalitis is the Clinical Lead of Pregnancy, Birth and Baby.
+Dianne Zalitis is the Clinical Lead of Pregnancy, Birth and Baby.
 She says that the colour and texture of a baby’s first poo is a build-up of waste products from the baby’s gut.

 Be prepared to use a few wipes in getting this sucker off your baby’s beautiful little bottom.
 In a crisis, it could double as super glue.